MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/how-to-add-rename-or-remove-a-custom-group.md

 ## Add a distribution group

 A distribution group is created outside of the scope of this API.
-It is obtained and added to a user’s contact list using the Microsoft Lync 2013 API.
+It's obtained and added to a user’s contact list using the Microsoft Lync 2013 API.
 For information about obtaining an existing distribution group, see [How to: Search for a contact or distribution group in Lync SDK](https://msdn.microsoft.com/library/jj933159\(v=office.15\)).

 When you have obtained a distribution group in a set of search results, add the distribution group to the contact list by calling into [BeginAddGroup](https://msdn.microsoft.com/library/jj266433\(v=office.15\)), passing the distribution group as the first argument.